skedgo/tripkit-ios/docs/view-controllers.md

 - Style of cards via `TKUICustomization`
 - Results screen via `TKUIResultsCard.config`:
-	- Option to provide dedicated text and action for handling cases where start and/or end location are not in supported areas.
+	- Option to provide a feedback action when user presses a "Contact support" button in case of an error or trying to route in an area that's not supported
 - Trip overview via `TKUITripOverviewCard.config`:
 	- Presentation of attribution
 	- Custom callback for what to do when tapping a segment
 	- Custom callback for what to do when tapping 'start' button of trip
 	- Customisable list of per-trip action buttons
+	- Customisable list of per-segment action buttons
 - Trip mode-by-mode cards view `TKUITripModeByModeCard.config`:
 	- What cards to display for each segment